-The early 2000s had their share of retro-soul and R&B acts, but British singer/songwriter Gemma Ray had a more complex M.O. than simply aping the greats.
-Reaching back to pre-Beatles rock for inspiration -- but tossing in a jumble of influences as disparate as Tom Waits, Kate Bush, film scores, flamenco, and the sparkly indie pop of the 90s and 2000s -- Ray sculpted a sound that was familiar and warm, but also appealingly off-kilter and full of noir-ish touches that were part homage, part pastiche.
+British pop music has plenty of retro-soul and R&B acts, but the recordings of singer/songwriter Gemma Ray reveal a more complex and restless artistic nature than most.
+Reaching back to pre-Beatles rock for inspiration -- but tossing in a jumble of influences including the torch songs of Billie Holiday, film scores, flamenco, and beyond -- Ray has sculpted a sound that is familiar and warm, but also appealingly off-kilter and full of noir-ish touches.